top of page

 The next morning was the president’s speech in front of the Fort Worth Hotel just blocks from the Cellar.
 The president was crisp from a good night’s sleep knowing the secret service was outside guarding him.
 The speech was brilliant from a political point of view.
 He mentioned all the Fort Worth contributions by the companies and people to the United States.
 He told the story of his brother fighting in World War ll who was on a B-24 Liberator bomber built in Fort Worth and the pilot was from the same.
 Everything was about the city, and the people loved it.
 Charlie was still home in bed sleeping it off.

-The secret service agents were sluggish.
-They hung out at the hotel where there was no threat until the speech was over.
+The secret service agents were hungover.
+They stayed behind the president at the hotel where there was no threat until the speech was over.
 Eventually the entourage left and headed for Meacham airfield in north Fort Worth.
 Everyone boarded the plane for the short flight to Dallas Love Field.
 The flight took about fifteen minutes.

 They landed and formed up a motorcade to go through downtown Dallas.
 The motorcade weaved through the downtown area at a slow pace with the agents trying to keep up by running alongside the car.
 If you watch video, you can see the strain in their faces.
 They jumped on the running boards of other limos whenever they could.
 They finally came around the corner to Deely Plaza.
 The agents were trying to keep up and were getting ready to get on a vehicle because they were almost to the freeway.
 I’m sure this was foremost on their mind.
 Suddenly an ambush of the worst kind broke out.
 Shots rang out from what seemed like everywhere.
 The sluggish agents moved in quickly, but to no avail.
 The president was shot, and the damage was done.
 No one could’ve seen the ambush coming, but one has to wonder, if the agents would’ve been sharper and more focused maybe they would’ve seen something.
 A flash, a movement in a building, anything.
 Instead, they were scrambling just trying to react to the situation, which was over.

-The secret service had no idea what was going to happen the next day.
+Ambushes are the worst because you can rarely see them coming.
 Which to me was another intelligence failure.
 Those guys did have themselves a time though in Fort Worth.
 We’ll never know what could’ve happened the next day, but it was an interesting story about one of the biggest events in American history.

 bottom of page